sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 ## Time to Make Something!

-Brining all of this new Docker Stuff™ togther, let's make a slightly more complex image.
+Brining all of this new Docker Stuff™ together, let's make a slightly more complex image.

 We're going to write a Rust command line tool, it'll print a greeting message.

 Rust is a programming language that is starting to power the Firefox browser.
-The main thing is you probabily don't have it installed already!
+The main thing is you probably don't have it installed already!

 Let's start by building upon an operating system.